jhumelsine/jhumelsine.github.io/_posts/2025-04-15-humble-object.md

 I first encountered the Humble Object Pattern in Bob Martin’s _Clean Architecture_ book in [Chapter 23 - Presenters and Humble Objects](https://learning.oreilly.com/library/view/clean-architecture-a/9780134494272/ch23.xhtml#ch23), which starts with:
 >The _Humble Object_ pattern is a design pattern that was originally identified as a way to help unit testers to separate behaviors that are hard to test from behaviors that are easy to test.
 The idea is very simple: Split the behaviors into two modules or classes.
 One of those modules is humble; it contains all the hard-to-test behaviors stripped down to their barest essence.
 The other module contains all the testable behaviors that were stripped out of the humble object.

 In hindsight it makes perfect sense to me now, but it left me a bit baffled at the time.
 Bob moves immediately in the next paragraph showing how the Humble Object can be used to help test GUIs.
-Not being a front-end developer, I didn’t quite grasp the general nature of the Humble Object Pattern at the time.
+Not being a front-end developer, I didn’t quite grasp the broad applicability of the Humble Object Pattern at the time.

 In the spirit of this pattern's humble nature, I’m going to try to keep this blog entry humble and concise.

 # The Humble Object Pattern
 Most patterns I’ve presented have featured structure or behavior.
 They have featured UML class diagrams and/or code examples.
-The Humble Object Pattern tends to be more conceptual than structural or behavioral patterns making it somewhat similar to the [Façade Design Pattern](https://jhumelsine.github.io/2023/10/03/facade-design-pattern.html) in that aspect.
+The Humble Object Pattern tends to be more procedural and conceptual than structural or behavioral patterns making it somewhat similar to the [Façade Design Pattern](https://jhumelsine.github.io/2023/10/03/facade-design-pattern.html) in that aspect.

 This pattern is about making code easier to test especially when coupled to a software element, often an external dependency, that makes testing challenging in its original form.
 Unlike most of my previous pattern blog entries, this one will not include a UML class diagram or code examples.

 ## The Humble Object Process
 [_I use the Humble Object pattern.
 Push as much intelligence as possible out into a testable component.
 Humiliate the [remaining small, humble and] dirty component to the point that it is obviously correct and requires no tests._]( https://x.com/unclebobmartin/status/1122722265651720198) - __Bob Martin__ on X/Twitter

-Introducing the Humble Object Pattern to an implementation consists of basically these steps:
+Introducing the Humble Object Pattern to an implementation consists of these basic steps:
 1. Recognize that a section of code is difficult to test because of a tight dependency that cannot be easily be emulated via a [test double](https://jhumelsine.github.io/2024/07/02/test-doubles.html).
-2. Isolate the smallest portion possible portion of the dependency via [extract method](https://jhumelsine.github.io/2025/03/24/legacy-code.html#legacy-code-lacks-seams).
-3. The extracted method cannot be easily unit tested, even after extraction.
-Therefore, it’s kept as small as possible, i.e., ___humble___.
+2. Isolate the smallest portion as possible of the dependency via [extract method](https://jhumelsine.github.io/2025/03/24/legacy-code.html#legacy-code-lacks-seams).
+Since the extracted method cannot be easily unit tested, even after extraction, keep it as small as possible, i.e., ___humble___.
 Correctness usually depends upon visual inspection of the humble code and how it functions when integrated with other parts of the system.
-4. The extracted method will be __package-private__ or possibly extracted as an implementation to an interface so that it can be replaced with a [test double](https://jhumelsine.github.io/2024/07/02/test-doubles.html) in a unit test.
+3. Declare the extracted method as __package-private__ or possibly extract it as an implementation to an interface so that it can be replaced with a [test double](https://jhumelsine.github.io/2024/07/02/test-doubles.html) in a unit test.

-5. The original code can be unit tested with test doubles emulating the humble object's behavior.
+The original code can be unit tested with test doubles emulating the Humble Object's behavior.

-The Humble Object Pattern is introducing a [seam](https://jhumelsine.github.io/2025/03/24/legacy-code.html#seams), but in the context of isolating code that cannot be unit tested and keeping it as small as possible.
+The Humble Object Pattern is introducing a [seam](https://jhumelsine.github.io/2025/03/24/legacy-code.html#seams), but in the context of isolating the code that cannot be unit tested and keeping it as small and humble as possible.

 ## Humble Object Examples
 Previous blog entries have already illustrated the Humble Object Pattern even though I had not introduced the term yet.
 I won’t repeat details here, since they can be obtained in the original referenced posts.